What Are the Arizona Tint Laws? Tint Regulations

 Other Factors to Keep in Mind On Window Tinting Regulations And Laws

-- When choosing a tint, do not opt for red or amber colors, as these colors are illegal.
+• Do not use red or amber colors when choosing a tint, as these colors are illegal.

 By obeying these state tint laws, Arizona’s drivers can install car window tinting without any fear of repercussions.